Garden Route Highlights + Addo with HotSpots2C

 I learned a lot about elephants’ lives during my visit to Buffelsdrift Game Lodge and my love for those creatures increased even more.

-It was definitely one of the most special moments of my Garden Route Highlights + Addo trip.
+It was one of the most special moments of my Garden Route Highlights + Addo trip.

 Our next destination was Boplaas, a family vineyard in operation since 1880.

-The Tasting Room, with oak wine barrels scattered around and bottles of handcrafted and award-wining wines, was our stop.
+The Tasting Room, with oak wine barrels scattered around and bottles of handcrafted and award-winning wines, was our stop.

 It was a quick visit, but we tasted some good wines, including a Cape Ruby Port, that I loved and bought a bottle of.

-It took around five hours from Boplaas to Cape Town and even though the weather wasn’t good, we could appreciate the scenic Route 62, considered the longest wine route and the one of the 10 world’s best road-trip destination by CNN Travel.
+It took around five hours from Boplaas to Cape Town and even though the weather wasn’t good, we could appreciate the scenic Route 62, considered the longest wine route and one of the 10 world’s best road trip destinations by CNN Travel.

 This 5-Day Garden Route Highlights + Addo trip created memories that will last forever!